wsalame/hockey-analytics/README.md

 }
 ```

-Let's request all time teams.
+Let's request all time teams names.
 For brevity, we want info on only 2 teams.

 ```
 curl -XGET 'http://localhost:4567/nhl/v1/teams?pretty=2